 sudo apt-get install libxerces-c3.1 libxerces-c-dev

 SWIG (optional) is a tool that makes it possible to generate a LUA script interface for RobWork.
-SWIG must be version 3 or newer.
+SWIG must be version 3 or newer (since we use C++11).
 Python and Java interfaces are also possible, but require that Python or Java SDK is installed as well.
-All of these interfaces can be generated if you install the following packages (in Ubuntu 16.04 and newer you can consider using liblua5.3-dev instead):
+All of these interfaces can be generated if you install the following packages:

 Google Test (optional) is used for unit tests in RobWork.
 If you are a developer and wants to develop code for the RobWork trunk, writing a GTest will be a requirement: